OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README.md

     - `weeklyRates`: Weekly aggregated average rates
     - `latestRate`: Most recent rate snapshot

+- **📈 Position History**: New method to retrieve historical snapshots of position value over time

+  - **getPositionHistory** - Fetch historical data for a specific user position
+  - Returns hourly, daily, and weekly position snapshots
+  - Each snapshot includes:
+    - `timestamp`: Unix timestamp of the snapshot
+    - `netValue`: Position value at that time
+    - `deposits`: Cumulative deposits up to that point
+    - `withdrawals`: Cumulative withdrawals up to that point
+  - Useful for tracking position performance and generating historical charts
+  - Returns `null` for positions that don't exist or have no activity

 - **💸 ERC20 Token Transfers**: New method for generating ERC20 token transfer transactions

   - **getErc20TokenTransferTx** - Generate transaction to transfer ERC20 tokens to any address